orourkedd/effects-as-data/README.md

 ### Test that an error is thrown

 This does not apply to errors are thrown by handlers.
-Errors thrown by handlers don't need to be tested because its handled by effects-as-data.
+Errors thrown by handlers don't need to be tested because they are handled by effects-as-data.

 ```js
 // get-person.js